Trump's team in disarray, U.S. Senator McCain tells Europe

 U.S. intelligence agencies concluded last year that Russia hacked and leaked Democratic emails during the election campaign as part of an effort to tilt the vote in Trump's favor.

+McCain urged the forum not to give up on the United States.

+"Make no mistake, my friends: These are dangerous times, but you should not count America out, and we should not count each other out," McCain said.

-(Additional reporting by Noah Barkin and Shadia Nasralla; Editing by Hugh Lawson)
+(Additional reporting by Noah Barkin and Shadia Nasralla; Editing by Hugh Lawson ad Cynthia Osterman)